HISTORY OF REIKI

 Usui taught 20 Shihans.
 Shihan is the teacher level of Reiki.
 One student was Chujiro Hayashi.
 Hayashi sensei opened a Reiki center and continued teaching Reiki.

-In 1938 Hayashi taught Hawayo Takata in Tokyo and a 17 year old Chiyoko Yamaguchi at her Uncle Wasaburo Sugano’s home.
+In 1938 Hayashi taught Hawayo Takata in Tokyo.
+He also taught a 17-year-old named Chiyoko Yamaguchi.
+Chiyoko Yamaguchi was the niece of Wasaburo Sugano, and he hosted seminar’s at his home.
 The Uncle had been trained in Reiki methods ten years earlier, and had paid for all his large family to be trained by Hayashi sensei.
 Hayashi Sensei died in 1940.

-In 1999 Chiyoko Yamaguchi was mentioned in a book written by a Reiki teacher in Japan, and people were excited to learn of someone who was practicing just as Hayashi Sensei had practiced.
+In Japan, Chiyoko Yamaguchi continued practicing Reiki for her family and community.
+Many traveled to her home for Reiki treatments.
+In 1999, Chiyoko Yamaguchi was mentioned in a book written by a Reiki teacher in Japan, and people were excited to learn of someone who was practicing just as Hayashi Sensei had taught and practiced.
 Chiyoko and her son, Tadao, were convinced by others to begin teaching workshops, so that more people could learn the original methods in all of their purity.

-The name Jikiden was given, which means direct teaching.
-Together, this mother and son started the Jikiden Reiki Association and began teaching workshops in Kyoto.
+The name Jikiden was given, which means “direct teaching.”
+Together, mother and son started the Jikiden Reiki® Association and began teaching workshops in Kyoto, Japan.
 Since then, more and more people are drawn to Jikiden Reiki because of it authenticity and simplicity.

 We hope to teach many this very beautiful “original teaching”.